MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-dlp.md

 ## Windows Information Protection

 > [!NOTE]
-> Windows Information Protection is being deprecated.
+> Windows information protection will be discontinued over time.
 For more information, see [Announcing the sunset of Windows Information Protection (WIP)](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/announcing-the-sunset-of-windows-information-protection-wip/ba-p/3579282).

 Check out [Support for Windows Information Protection](./microsoft-edge-security-windows-information-protection.md), which describes how Microsoft Edge supports Windows Information Protection (WIP).
 You can learn moe about system requirements, benefits, and supported features in the following sections: